 -

-Joint repair or replacement when other treatments fail
+Joint repair or replacement if damage is permanent

 1. Is rheumatism the same as arthritis?

 Not exactly.
-Arthritis refers specifically to joint inflammation, while rheumatism is a broader term covering joint, muscle, and connective tissue disorders.
+Arthritis refers only to joint inflammation, while rheumatism covers a wider group of musculoskeletal disorders.

 2. Can rheumatism be cured?

-3. What foods should I avoid if I have rheumatism?
+3. What foods should I avoid with rheumatism?

 4. Does exercise help rheumatism?

 Yes.
-Low-impact activities like swimming, walking, and stretching reduce stiffness and strengthen joints.
+Low-impact exercises like swimming, yoga, and walking reduce stiffness and improve joint function.